Kassey Kallman: International career

 Kallman's first-ever national team call-up came in January 2011 after her freshman season at FSU when she was invited in with the U.S. U-20s.

 Kallman became an important member of the U-20 US national team that won the FIFA U-20 World Cup in Japan in 2012.
 She started and played all 450 minutes of the qualifying games, leading the squad in minutes and served as team captain in the final pool play match against Panama.

-In February 2014, Kallman was among six players recently drafted into the NWSL and five members of the U.S. team that won the 2012 FIFA U-20 Women's World Cup that were called up by Steven Swanson to represent the US in La Manga, Spain, for the 2014 Six Nations Tournament.
+In February 2014, Kallman was among six players recently drafted into the NWSL and five members of the U.S. team that won the 2012 FIFA U-20 Women's World Cup that were called up by Steve Swanson to represent the US in La Manga, Spain, for the 2014 Six Nations Tournament.
 The USA won the tournament, defeating the U-23 sides of Japan (1–0), Sweden (2–1), and Norway (2–1) as Kallman went the full 90 against Japan and Norway.